fritzhuie/card-battler/README.md

 * As a player, I should see a win state when all enemies have been defeated, and a lose state when the player's health reaches 0

-* As a player, I should be able to see at least 10 random enemies and at least 11 types of cards with the following mechanics:
+* As a player, I should be able to see at least 10 random enemy types and at least 3 unique cards per class, utilizing the following mechanics:
      - Damage
      - Armor
      - Draw card
-     - Restore mana
+     - Bleed (debuff)

 * As a player, I should be able to add a new card to my deck after defeating an enemy, creating a more powerful deck as more enemies are defeated